- Rebecca Manring

 - TR 11:30 AM - 12:45 PM

 - Course Description

 “Hinduism” is the umbrella term for the vast and multifaceted traditions of at least 80% of the people of India, and nearly 20% of all humans on earth.
 In this course we can only begin to wrap our minds around Hinduism’s richness and diversity.
 Our goal is to gain a basic understanding of this religious tradition, to expand our own ideas of what it means to be human, and to broaden our understanding of what “religion” is.
-To do so, we will explore the tensions between different strands of Hinduism: renunciation and desire, form and formlessness, duty and freedom, just to name a few.
+We'll center on Valmiki's epic, the Ramayana, as explore the tensions between different strands of Hinduism: renunciation and desire, form and formlessness, duty and freedom, just to name a few.
 The result will be a greater appreciation of Hinduism, religion, and what it means to be human.